bump-sh/docs/src/_guides/openapi/code-first-spring.md

       - name: Deploy API documentation
         uses: bump-sh/github-action@v1
         with:
-          doc: <BUMP_DOC_ID>
+          doc: spring-code-first
           token: ${{secrets.BUMP_TOKEN}}
           file: http://localhost:8080/openapi
 ```

 This workflow will run every time a commit is pushed to the `main` branch, build
-the application, wait for it to start, and then deploy the OpenAPI description to
+the application, wait for it to start, and then deploy the OpenAPI description
-Bump.sh using the `bump deploy` command.
-Make sure to set the `BUMP_TOKEN` secret
+to Bump.sh using the `bump deploy` command.

-in your GitHub repository settings with the token you retrieved from the Bump.sh
+Make sure to set the `BUMP_TOKEN` secret in your GitHub repository settings with
-CI deployment settings page.
+the token you retrieved from the Bump.sh CI deployment settings page.

 ## Sample Code